Yu Lung, Xuanzang, Zhu Bajie, Sun Wukong, and Sha Wujing.

 Not in This for Your Revolution: The other main characters are all bound to Xuanzang out of duty rather than personal choice to begin with.
 Though all three, to varying degrees, come to genuinely care about the monk as a father-figure.

 Not Quite Flight: Wukong travels via very, very powerful jumping.
 Either that or riding on a cloud.

 One-Man Army: During the journey, Wukong is able to fight and defeat just about every Mook, Elite Mook and the fricking Dragon of the Heavens, each said to fight like a god himself.
-Before that, he fought the heavenly army of 100,000 strong, let it rip through heaven's greatest champions and not just survived every single thing they had to throw at him, but HE GOT EVEN STRONGER.
+Before that, he fought the heavenly army of 100,000 strong at the same time, ripped through heaven's greatest champions and not just survived every single thing they could throw at him, but HE GOT EVEN STRONGER.
 By the time he was punished by the Buddha, he was on the brink of actually becoming the Emperor of heaven himself.

 Only the Chosen May Wield: The Dragon King of the Eastern Ocean has in his armory a piece of magic iron that was used to measure the depth of the Milky Way.
 It is 20 feet long and as thick as a barrel.
 No dragon can lift it.
 Then one day it begins to glow, and soon Wukong arrives seeking a weapon.
 He picks up the rod and tells it to become smaller: it shrinks to fit him (but is still as thick as a rice bowl and weighs many thousand pounds).
 He can get it to be any size he wants, and when not in use, he reduces it to the size of a needle and stores it in his ear.

 Only You Can Repopulate My Race: During a hilarious incident in a kingdom entirely populated by women.
 Slight subversion: they can reproduce without him via a magic spring, but they understandably want men too.
 Poor, poor Xuanzang...